-The files that are needed are: hello.html hello.js Whether hello.html is opened by doubleclicking it in the explorer or put on a server and opened with an URL, is not relevant for the functioning.
+The files that are needed are: hello.html hello.js Whether hello.html is opened by doubleclicking it in the explorer or put on a serve clicking it in the explorer or put on a server and opened with an URL, is not relevant for the functioning.

 The output is visible in the browser's web developer console.
 By including the browserconsole unit, it will be visible in the browser page: